 Nursing Associate Degree Program Requirements

-It is recommended that students applying for the Evening Program have completed all the core courses required for nursing prior to enrolling in NURS 1101 and NURS 1105.
+It is recommended that students applying for the Evening Program complete all the core courses required for nursing prior to enrolling in NURS 1101 and NURS 1105.

-Students must have a grade of C of better in all science courses and all nursing courses.
-More than one D and/or F in nursing courses will result in permanent dismissal from the program.
+Students must have a grade of C of better in all nursing courses.
+More than one D and/or F in nursing courses will result in dismissal from the program.
+Students who earned less than a “C” in two or more nursing courses must wait a period of three calendar years before they will be considered for admission to Darton State College’s nursing program.
+If accepted to Darton’s program no transfer credit will be given for prior nursing courses.
 A WF is considered F. Students who fail a nursing course must repeat both the theory and the clinical components of the course.
 Students will be readmitted to the course based on available space.

 Students are required to maintain at least a 2.0 cumulative grade point average to remain in the nursing program.

-Students must successfully complete a Cardiopulmonary Resuscitation Course (either American Red Cross or American Heart Association) before or during NURS 1101.
+Students must successfully complete the American Heart Association BLS for Healthcare Provider course before or during NURS 1101/1301.
 This certification must include CPR for the adult, child, and infant (CPR for the Healthcare Provider) and must be maintained throughout enrollment and updated as necessary.